mingrammer/mingrammer.github.io/content/resume/_index.md

 ###### [pyreportcard](https://github.com/mingrammer/pyreportcard)
 ##### A report card web service for Python applications

-pyreportcard inspects python projects which are hosted on Github and analyzes the source code quality, existence of license and readme files, and some useful statistics of whole codebase.
+pyreportcard analyzes the source code quality of the Python projects which are hosted on GitHub, checks for license and readme files, and provides some statistics.

 ###### [fitter](https://github.com/mingrammer/fitter)
 ##### An on-demand image server for generating dynamic images